ClaysonIO/quick-maps/README.md

 ## Setup
 This is a Netlify application, and uses netlify functions.
-It requires the following environment variables to be set in order to store the data in MongoDB Atlas:
+It requires the following environment variables to be set in order to store the data in MongoDB Atlas using the Data API:

 | Variable | Description                              |
 | -------- |------------------------------------------|